Upcoming Events

 Bringing the marine world into schools!

-With support from our private sponsor we brought the short documentary ‘Seaweed, A Love Story‘ to schools, talked about life on our rocky reefs, donated learning resources to the school libraries and took some of the students on scuba dives on VR headsets!
-Schools visited include: Berhampore School and Ōwhiro Bay School (Sep 2025).
-We can’t wait to bring the underwater forests to more schools.
+With support from our private sponsor we brought the short documentary ‘Seaweed, A Love Story‘ to schools in Sep & Oct 2025, talked about life on our rocky reefs, donated learning resources to the school libraries and took some of the students on scuba dives on VR headsets!
+Schools visited include Berhampore, Ōwhiro Bay and Redwood School.
+Read more about our school programme here.

 Exhibition - Underwater Forests of Wellington